-With internationally recognized research into mitigating climate change occurring on campus, we take our University carbon footprint seriously, and are working to reduce our impact.
-We have set an ambitious target to reduce our carbon emissions by 35% by 2020, using our 2005/06 emissions as a baseline.
+The University of Leeds has internationally recognized research into mitigating climate change and we take our University carbon footprint seriously.
+We are working to reduce our impact and have set an ambitious target to reduce our carbon emissions by 35% by 2020, using our 2005/06 emissions as a baseline.
 This stems from the fourth theme of our strategy to make the most of our resources.
 Through reducing our carbon emissions and improving our energy efficiency, we aim to become a low carbon University.

 We have a University Carbon Management Plan that is compliant with the Carbon Trust and Capital Investment Framework requirements which sets out how we are to achieve this.
-In addition to the Carbon Management Plan (see below) which manages scope 1 & 2 emissions, we use the University Environmental Management System to set targets related to Scope 3 emissions.
-The copy of the EMS Objective & Targets sheet can be found here.
+In addition to the Carbon Management Plan which manages scope 1 & 2 emissions, we use the University Environmental Management System to set targets related to Scope 3 emissions.

 An update of our annual performance, including Scope 1, 2 & 3 emissions, is included in our Annual Sustainability Report.